Project Ecuador: Sustainable Harvesting Made Viable

 The business uses the Peterson ATS mill in the Choco Wet Forest of NW Ecuador.
 It is a very wet forest with no real dry season, and total rainfall is between 4 and 5 metres per year.

 The sawmill is first moved in by boat, by hand, and by cable winch into a sawmilling site.
 Blair’s current harvest site is located on a 400-hectare block owned by the business.
 When asked about the challenges of sawing in Ecuador, Blair explained “Our operations are in a mountainous region of tropical forest.
 We have to cable in the sawmill for over 5km.
 Some of the steeper sites are over 45 degrees, requiring substantial chalking on the supports.
+We have two Habeggar chainsaw winches that assist in hauling logs to the mill.
+We generally install a 60 meter section of 1/2″ steel cable, drag logs into the corridor and haul them partially suspended to be decked.

 The sawmill stays in a site until we’ve harvested a radius around the site with a total area of roughly two hectares.
 With our selective cutting system this equates to approximately 40-50 cubic metres of logs.
 The amount of logs dragged to the saw per day is highly dependent on terrain and distance from the saw.
 Moving the short skyline takes a few hours.
 Initial studies show that we can saw 2 to 4.5 m3 of lumber per day in this manner, dependent on species.

 The farm is a 4-hour hike from our plant.
 We work 10-hour days, and have two hitches of nine days per month.
 The current saw site is only 15 minutes (one-way) from a small house we constructed on the farm.
-Commute time for the workers taking wood down the cables, varies from fifteen minutes to an hour and a half (one-way).
+Commute time for the workers taking wood down the cables, varies from fifteen minutes to an hour and a half (one-way).”